sadia-sigma-lab/Subspace-Constrained-Federated-learning-with-Lora/README.md

 ## 📖 Citation

-If you use this dataset, or found our framework helpful, please cite:
+If you use this code, or found our framework helpful, please cite:

 ```bibtex
 @misc{senarath2026subspaceconstrainedfederatedlearninglowrank,